-What are the advantages to going LVN vs RN from the start, how easy/hard is it for a LVN grad to get into the RN program?
+What are the advantages of taking the LVN path vs the RN path from the start? how difficult is it for an LVN grad to get into the RN program?

 The LVN program offers an easy route to the RN program, although you must still meet all RN pre-requisites.
 The LVN program is a gradual introduction into the healthcare field so that students can become more comfortable with nursing skills.

-What are the pre-requisite courses?
-Can I take them at other schools?
-Will I have a better chance of getting in if I take the prerequisites here?
+Can I take the prerequisite courses at other schools?
+Will I have a better chance of getting in if I take them at LBCC?

 Not necessarily.
-Please see the VN information Sheet.
-A student must take VN240 (Mental Health) and VN 220 (Transition to Vocational Nursing) here at LBCC.
-CNA may be taken elsewhere.
-A student must get a State of California CNA certificate or VN215 course.
-A student may take Pharmacology elsewhere but be sure it meets the requirement for application.
+A student must take VN240 (Mental Health) and VN 220 (Transition to Vocational Nursing) here at LBCC, while the CNA may be taken elsewhere.
+A student must get a CNA certificate from the State of California.
+A student may take Pharmacology elsewhere but be sure it meets the requirements for application.

 Should I take the RN level science courses now because I want to take the ladder route to RN?

 It is up to you.
 However, grades from the RN science courses (Anatomy, Physiology, and Microbiology) weigh heavy upon admission.
-It is best to take Biology 60 or an equivalent course; finish the VN program, and then take RN science pre-requisites.
-Then they will be current (within the required 5 years) and students generally do much better in the classes and your science GPA will be higher.
+It is best to take Biology 60 or an equivalent course, finish the VN program, and then take RN science prerequisites.
+Doing so will ensure that they are current within the required 5 years time period and students generally do much better in the classes.

 Do I have to get an Associate Degree in order to take the state exam for VN?